Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-11.md

 ## Overview

+The response to PostKit is strong, our user base is excited and suggesting new features! management has decied to update the spec and implement a new feature.

-The PostKit requirements have changed.
+PostKit requirements have changed.
 One new requirement has been added to the app.

 Over the next two weeks you will analyze the change, implement it, reflect on what it revealed, and present your findings to the class.

 The implementation is small by design.
-The work is in understanding what the change touches and why — before, during, and after you write the code.
+The work is in understanding what the change touches and why — before, during, and after you write the code to implement this change.

 **Reference documents:**
 - [Updated Requirements](./PostKit-spec-change.md)